In 2008, IHE is continuing the successful series of annual interoperability demonstrations in Australia with a series of events that will

 Sydney (NICTA) - Thursday, June 12, 2008, 14:00 - 17:00

 The Briefing is free (for Connectathon/Showcase participants)

-Ann Arbor, Michigan, USA – March 22, 2017 – Health Level Seven® International (HL7®), the global authority for interoperability in healthcare information technology with affiliates in 35 countries, today announced that it has published Release 3 of the HL7 Fast Healthcare Interoperability Resources (FHIR®) Standard for Trial Use (STU).
-The new version is the culmination of 18 months of extensive work to incorporate changes and enhancement requests received from implementation partners across the world, including the Argonaut Project.
+Health Level Seven® International (HL7®), the global authority for interoperability in health care information technology with affiliates in 35 countries, announced that it has published Release 4 of the HL7 Fast Healthcare Interoperability Resources (FHIR®) standard.
+This new version is the culmination of 18 months of extensive work to finalize the base parts of the specification and incorporates changes and enhancement requests received from implementation partners around the world.

 Could not find the News you were looking for?
 Search here: